SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 Excessive promotion of a specific product/resource may be perceived by the community as **spam**.
 Take a look at the [help], specially [What kind of behavior is expected of users?](//$SITEURL$/help/behavior)'s last section: _Avoid overt self-promotion_.
 You might also be interested in [How do I advertise on $SITENAME$?](//$SITEURL$/help/advertising).

 ###[A] Vandalize your post
 Do not vandalize your post.
-This may result in an [answer ban](http://$SITEURL$/help/answer-bans).
-By posting on the Stack Exchange network, you've granted a non-revocable right for SE to distribute that content (under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/)).
+This may result in an [answer ban](//$SITEURL$/help/answer-bans).
+By posting on the Stack Exchange network, you've granted a non-revocable right for SE to distribute that content (under the [CC BY-SA 3.0 license](//creativecommons.org/licenses/by-sa/3.0/)).
 By SE policy, any vandalism will be reverted.

 ###[A] Profanity
-Do not use profanity gratuitously on the site.
+[Be Nice.](//stackoverflow.com/help/be-nice) Do not use profanity gratuitously on the site.

 ###[A] Sensitive information
 Please don't put sensitive information into public posts

+###[A] Offer only 1:1 help
+While helping individuals, we also try to produce a permanent source of future help for others - so answers that produce a tangible record are preferred.
+Before offering 1:1 help, read [this Meta post](//meta.stackoverflow.com/q/280603/1677912) and reconsider making the effort to document the answer.